thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 Let's use an added alias in a widget:
 1. Click the "Add new widget" icon in the center of the screen.
 2. In the opened widget bundles selection, click "Cards system".
-There select the Entity table widget.
+There select the _Entities table_ widget.
 3. Input data source: Entity type, select alias name from the list, and add telemetry.
 4. Click the "Add" button in the lower right corner of the dialog box.
 5. Widget with alias that filters one device has been added.